NLnetLabs/simdzone/FORMAT.md

 Historically, master files where edited by hand, which is reflected in the syntax.
-Consider the format a tabular serialization format with provisions for easier editing. i.e. the owner, class and ttl fields may be omitted (provided the line starts with \<blank\> for the owner) and $INCLUDE directives can be used for templating.
+Consider the format a tabular serialization format with provisions for convenient editing. i.e. the owner, class and ttl fields may be omitted (provided the line starts with \<blank\> for the owner) and $INCLUDE directives can be used for templating.